 A few years ago, Rackham Graduate School at the University of Michigan started using social walls to celebrate Signing Day.

-The university embedded the social map, using our Map theme, on the Rackham Signing Day microsite.
+The university embedded the social map, using our Map layout, on the Rackham Signing Day microsite.
 Any posts using #IChoseUMich popped up on the map at the geographical location they were posted from.

 Back to school and Freshers Week

 Other significant milestones at universities are Back to School events and Freshers Week.
 The University of Toronto welcomes its students with a social wall, which is a great place for sharing information with new students.